Slasher (TV series): Solstice (2019)

 Kit Jennings, a sex and drug addict, is murdered by someone using a "Druid" costume in front of an apartment complex during the summer solstice and the neighbors don't help him.
 Exactly one year later, a person using the same costume emerges and starts murdering every person who carries any kind of complicity in Jennings' murder.

 Flesh & Blood (2021)

 Slasher: Flesh & Blood follows a wealthy but dysfunctional family gathering for a reunion on a secluded island.
 Their old wounds and competitive rivalries flare up when the family realizes a masked killer is on the island, intent on cruelly picking them off one by one.

 Ripper (2023)

-Slasher: Ripper will head back in time to the late 19th century – where there’s a killer stalking the streets, but instead of targeting the poor and downtrodden like Jack the Ripper, The Widow is meting out justice against the rich and powerful.
-The only person standing in the way of this killer is the newly promoted detective, Kenneth Rijkers, whose ironclad belief in justice may wind up being yet another victim.
+Slasher: Ripper takes place in the late 19th century – where there is a killer stalking the streets, but instead of targeting the poor and downtrodden like Jack the Ripper, the Widow is meting out justice against the rich and powerful.
+The only person standing in the way of this killer is a newly promoted detective, Kenneth Rijkers, whose ironclad belief in justice may wind up being yet another victim.

+Hell Motel (2025)

+Hell Motel is a standalone series that is set in the same universe (even though cast members have confirmed this to be Season 6).
+A Satanic serial killer, known as Baphomet, picks off a group of true-crime fanatics who attend the opening weekend of a newly renovated motel which was the site of a 30-year-old unsolved ritualistic mass murder.